 The new Signature knob for lids in the Le Creuset enameled cast iron line has a maximum temperature of 500F, which is perfect for cooking at higher temperatures and preparing foods in a conventional oven.

 The classic Phenolic knob can only reach 375 degrees Fahrenheit which is good for stovetop cooking but not great for the oven.
-As the knob on the classic Le Creuset is prone to overheating at temperatures above 350 degrees Fahrenheit, which can lead to melting if you are cooking foods that require high heat.
+The knob on the classic Le Creuset is prone to overheating at temperatures above 350 degrees Fahrenheit, which can lead to melting if you are cooking foods that require high heat.

 The Signature models also have a more ergonomic design with a sturdier feel and sturdy knobs that will not melt in high temperatures.
 This is really useful if you like to use your cookware in the oven.